The Belgian stock exchange building as an oil painting

 How to invest in the BEL 20

-The BEL 20 is an index, and you can't invest directly in an index.
-Investing in the BEL 20 can be done by directly purchasing the stocks of the companies listed in the index.
-But a simpler way is by investing in an ETF that follows the BEL 20's performance.
+You can invest in the BEL 20 by purchasing the stocks of the companies that make up the index.
+But it's simpler through an ETF that tracks the BEL 20's performance.
+You can buy an ETF using a broker.

-Such an ETF buys shares of each company in the BEL 20.
-It then makes sure that it sells or buys the right shares when the index changes, for instance when they remove a company from the index.
-You can buy ETFs on a stock exchange.
+A BEL 20 ETF buys the stock of each company in the BEL 20.
+It then ensures it sells or buys the right shares when the index changes.
+For instance, when they remove a company from the index.

-There's only one ETF in Europe that tracks the BEL 20 index: "Lyxor BEL 20 TR (DR) UCITS ETF - Dist".
+There's only one ETF in Europe that tracks the BEL 20 index: "Amundi BEL 20 UCITS ETF Dist".
 It is identified by its ISIN code FR0000021842.
-The fund is offered by Lyxor, a large French fund provider.
+Amundi, a large French fund provider, offers the fund.

 Choosing a broker to buy the Lyxor BEL 20 ETF